verana-labs/verifiable-trust-vpr-spec/spec.md

 - define `now`: current timestamp.

-- Load `Permission` entry `applicant_participant` from `id`.
+- Load `Participant` entry `applicant_participant` from `id`.
 - set `applicant_participant.revoked` to `now`
 - set `applicant_participant.modified` to `now`

 Call [[MOD-DE-MSG-6]](#mod-de-msg-6-revoke-vs-operator-authorization) Revoke VS Operator Authorization with `participant_id = applicant_participant.id` to remove any authorization record for this permission.
 The call is a no-op if no record exists.

-#### [MOD-PP-MSG-10] Create or Update Permission Session
+#### [MOD-PP-MSG-10] Create or Update Participant Session

 Any authorized `operator` CAN execute this method on behalf of a `corporation`.

-Any credential exchange that requires issuer or verifier to pay fees, register a digest_sri, or produce a proof implies the creation of a `PermissionSession`.
+Any credential exchange that requires issuer or verifier to pay fees, register a digest_sri, or produce a proof implies the creation of a `ParticipantSession`.

 If the peer wants to issue a credential, the `agent`, the Verifiable User Agent or Verifiable Service that receive the request MUST send to peer: